appditto/pascaldart/README.md

 A PascalCoin library written in Dart, ported based on the [sbx](https://github.com/Techworker/sbx) JavaScript library for PascalCoin.

+[PointyCastle](https://github.com/PointyCastle/pointycastle) APIs are used for ecdsa, sha256/512, hmac, etc.

 ## Features

 * 'pascaldart/common.dart' - Basic models for PascalCoin objects such as PrivateKey, PublicKey, AccountName, AccountNumber, etc. Also several "Coder" objects which encode and decode these objects to byte arrays.